Motion and Force Planning for Manipulating Heavy Objects by Pivoting: Pivoting

 The translation $d$ along the screw axis is determined by $d = \boldsymbol{p} \cdot \boldsymbol{l}$ where $\boldsymbol{p}$ is derived from $2QP^* = (0, \boldsymbol{p})$.
 By using (\ref{eq:D_12}),

 and $d = \boldsymbol{p} \cdot \boldsymbol{l} = 0$.
 Therefore, the transformation $D(\tau)$ is a pure rotation about the fixed point $\boldsymbol{v}$ on the screw axis. \end{proof}

-Furthermore, when using multiple manipulators to pivot an object and we assume that there is no relative motion at the hand-object contact, the motion of each end-effector can be obtained independently by ScLERP using a shared interpolation parameter.
-This will ensure that the constraint that the relative end-effector poses of the manipulators are unchanged during motion is maintained without explicitly encoding it (this follows from Lemma $3$ of~\cite{Sarker2020} and so we do not repeat the formal statements and proofs here).
+Furthermore, {\em when using multiple manipulators to pivot an object and assuming that there is no relative motion at the hand-object contact, the motion of each end-effector can be obtained independently by ScLERP using a shared interpolation parameter.
+This will ensure that the constraint that the relative end-effector poses of the manipulators are unchanged during motion is maintained without explicitly encoding it (this follows from Lemma $3$ of~\cite{Sarker2020} and so we do not repeat the formal statements and proofs here)}.
+In other words, it is guaranteed that the manipulators and the object always form a closed chain during the entire motion without explicitly encoding the constraint.
 In the next section, we use pivoting as a primitive motion for motion planning between any two given poses in $\mathbb{T}$-space.